lucasfth/repolicense/README.md

 This project is licensed under the GNU General Public License Version 3.0.
 You can read the full license text in the [LICENSE](LICENSE.md) file.

-As a fun fact, the license for this project was selected using Repolicense itself — very meta.
+As a fun fact, the license for this project was selected using Repolicense itself — _very meta_.

-## Getting Started

-To get started with Repolicense, simply visit the website at [repolicense.com](https://repolicense.com) and answer the questions to find the best license for your open-source project.

-If you'd like to contribute to the project please check out the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed instructions.

 ## Contact